BorisTheBrave/sylves/docs/articles/concepts/rotation.md

 ### 2d/3d rotations

 2d rotations are the easiest to consider.
-If a polygon has $n$ sides, then there are $n$ rotations, each a multiple of $360 / n$ degrees, which are stored as positive integers in counterclockwise order.
+If a polygon has `n` sides, then there are `n` rotations, each a multiple of `360 / n` degrees, which are stored as positive integers in counterclockwise order.
-There's also $n$ possible reflections, which are stored as negative numbers.
+There's also `n` possible reflections, which are stored as negative numbers.

 So a 2d rotation will have `-n <= (int)rotation < n`.